The translation of this document is outdated.

 [16 June 1998]

 Section 65.
-The chairperson of a local government city
+The chairperson of a local government

-The Chairperson shall be considered removed from office if
+The chairperson shall be considered removed from office if

 more than half of the total number of elected councillors of the

-city or municipality council voted for removal.
+council voted for removal.

 In cases when a proposal has been received regarding the

-chairperson, the chairperson shall convene an extraordinary
+shall convene an extraordinary council meeting not later than

-two weeks from the day the proposal was received, unless a
+within two weeks from the day the proposal was received, unless a

-regular city or municipality council meeting is to take place
+regular council meeting is to take place within this time period.

 specified time, the vice-chairperson shall do so.